reflectronic/ecma335-md/partition-1.md

 **profile:** A set of libraries, grouped together to form a consistent whole that provides a fixed level of functionality.

+**proper
-**property:** A member that defines a named value and the methods that access that value.
+y:** A member that defines a named value and the methods that access that value.
 A property definition defines the accessing contracts on that value.
 Hence, the property definition specifies which accessing methods exist and their respective method contracts.

 **signature:** The part of a contract that can be checked and automatically enforced.
 Signatures are formed by adding constraints to types and other signatures.
 A constraint is a limitation on the use of or allowed operations on a value or location.